 As with anything else, hot tub ozonators have several pros and cons too:

-- It is long lasting and easy to use.
-Having an ozonator is more convenient than running to the store every now and then because the hot tub chemical reading is not balanced and you need to buy more sanitizer.
+- It is long-lasting and easy to use.
+Having an Ozonator is more convenient than running to the store now and then because the hot tub chemical reading is not balanced, and you need to buy more sanitizer.

-- It is a natural solution which is probably better for you than sitting in a tub full of chemicals.
+- It is a natural solution that is probably better for you than sitting in a tub full of chemicals.

-- If the ozonator is not installed properly, not only have you spent money on buying the device but now also have to pay for chemicals to treat the water since the ozonator is malfunctioning.
+- If the Ozonator is not installed correctly, not only have you spent money on buying the device, but now also have to pay for chemicals to treat the water since the Ozonator is malfunctioning.

 How to Install an Ozonator?